ojroques/staticdep/README.md

             ]
         },
         "file11.o": {
-            ...
         }
-        ...
     }
 }
 ```

 It contains 3 main fields:
 * `slib_analysis` is there to indicate that this file is the result of an analysis from `staticdep.py`
-* `Static library` holds the name of the static analysis that has been analyzed
+* `Static library` holds the name of the static library that has been analyzed
 * `Content` lists each object file present in the static library

 Then in `Content`, for each object file `foo.o`:
-* `Dependencies` is the list of object files of which `foo.o` depends on
+* `Dependencies` is the list of object files from which `foo.o` depends on
 * `Defined symbols` is the list of symbols defined in `foo.o`
-* `Unresolved local symbols` lists symbols that are not defined in `foo.o` but are present in other object files from the static library and indicates their location
+* `Unresolved local symbols` lists symbols that are not defined in `foo.o` but are present in other object files from the static library
 * `Unresolved global symbols` lists symbols that are not defined in `foo.o` nor in other object files from the static library

 ## Examples